 PixelPress image optimisation for WebP and AVIF

-PixelPress WebP and AVIF image converter for JPG and PNG assets across Windows and Linux
+PixelPress WebP and AVIF image conversion tool for JPEG, PNG, WebP and AVIF images across Windows and Linux

-Convert JPG, PNG and WebP into compact WebP or AVIF website images on your own device.
-PixelPress is available for Windows via the Microsoft Store and as a free Debian release for Linux on GitHub.
+Compress JPEG, PNG, WebP, and AVIF files into smaller WebP or AVIF website assets on your device.
+PixelPress keeps originals untouched, avoids uploads, and ships through the Microsoft Store for Windows plus a free Ubuntu and Debian release on GitHub.

 PixelPress logo mark